 Lillian said, “My, my!
 Miss Jeannie, no navel, I do declare!
 Wait till I tells my husband that!”, and then, placing her hands on her aproned hips, laughed uncontrollably.

 And thus my life with Joe started.
-Miss Tiffany and Jeannie were just two of the many characters I would meet over the coming years.
+Miss Tiffany, Bill Cunningham, Bobby Short, Gloria Vanderbilt, Gian Carlo Menotti and Jeannie Campbell were just some of the many characters who would share Carnegie Hall with me over the coming years.